trushashah14/AWS-Architecture-using-Terraform/README.md

 ## ✅ What It Sets Up

 - Custom Virtual Private Cloud (VPC)
+- Public subnets across multiple Availability Zones
+- Dedicated NAT Gateway in each public subnet for high availability
-- Public subnet with internet access
+- Private subnets with outbound access via their AZ’s NAT
 - Internet Gateway and routing
 - Security Groups for ALB and EC2
 - Application Load Balancer (ALB)